 4-Way Inspection Services’ factory trained technicians have been installing, commissioning, testing, calibrating, and replacing various fixed gas detection systems for various applications in and around the Edmonton region as well as throughout all of Alberta, BC, Saskatchewan and the Northwest Territories since inception.
-We service all makes and models of fixed gas detection equipment out on the market today such as Honeywell, Armstrong, Critical Environment Technologies, QEL, AirTest, Greystone, Veris Industries and more.
+We service all makes and models of fixed gas detection equipment out on the market today such as Honeywell, Armstrong, Critical Environment Technologies, QEL, Opera, AirTest, Greystone, Veris Industries and more.

 About Gas Detection: